 However, the hosts were not done yet and captain Arzu hooked home in the second minute of first half injury-time to rejuvenate the Verdiblancos hope going into the interval.

-Those present were to witness a very rare site indeed, however, as Messi stepped up and appeared to buckle while striking the ball, causing him to, rather amazingly, scoop his kick over the crossbar.
+Those present were to witness a very rare sight indeed, however, as Messi stepped up and appeared to buckle while striking the ball, causing him to, rather amazingly, scoop his kick over the crossbar.

 Then, in the 67th minute, Nacho almost sparked the tie back into life with a thunderous left-footed strike which crashed off Pinto’s left-hand post and out to safety.
 It was a very unlucky end to a fantastic move involving a Jonathan Pereira square ball and an intelligent Molina dummy.

-From then on, Barcelona took the sting out of the game by retaining possession in midfield, while both sides made a series of substitution as the match wound down to what was by then an inevitable conclusion.
+From then on, Barcelona took the sting out of the game by retaining possession in midfield, while both sides made a series of substitutions as the match wound down to what was by then an inevitable conclusion.